coldshrine/study-notes/books/effective-java.md

 Resist the temptation to "fix" the program by putting calls to `Thread.yield`, it depends a lot on the JVM and it has no testable semantics.

+Thread semantics are among the least portable features of Java.